 The vestibular system operates through receptors in the inner ear and in conjunction with position in space, input from the eyes, and feedback from muscle and joint receptors, is able to contribute to posture and appropriate response of the visual system to maintain a field of vision.
 Vestibular system is important because it links to our vision, auditory and proprioceptive systems, and more.
 Vestibular processing affects eye-hand coordination (visual motor skills) and how we move our bodies (body awareness).
 Children with vestibular processing problems will show some of the below symptoms:

 Depending on the need of the each child, some of the vestibular activities are included in the SI plan.
 Some of the activities include Swinging, rotary movements, changes in direction, speed, running, skipping, jumping rope etc.

 Oral motor activities.

-In Oral motor skills the muscles are used for sucking, blowing, chewing, swallowing, biting and breathing, Some children are hyper-sensitive to touch around the mouth or hypo-sensitive.
-While developing the Sensory Integration plan at Chrysalis, we assess the child looking at all the aspects of daily living activities and formulate an individualised strategy.
+Oral motor skills contribute majorly to attention and organisation of behaviour.
+Muscles used for sucking, blowing, chewing, swallowing, biting and breathing are the same muscles used to help good posture.
+Postural control needs strong neck, chest, stomach and back muscles.
+This has a direct impact on the child’s alertness and attentiveness.
+Some children are hyper-sensitive to touch around the mouth or hypo-sensitive.
+While developing the SI plan at Chrysalis, we assess the child looking at all the aspects of daily living activities and formulate an individualised strategy.
 Some children chew excessively on clothing, pencils and other inappropriate objects.
 They are usually seeking tactile and proprioceptive input through their mouth to help concentrate or to reduce anxiety.
 Activities like blowing bubbles in a bowl of water with straw, drinking thick milk shake, playing harmonica, etc. will help us cater to the child’s oral motor needs.